andypike/rectify/readme.md

 ```

 Then you would place your classes in the appropriate feature folder.
 If you
-follow this pattern remember to namespace your classes with a matching module:
+follow this pattern remember to namespace your classes with a matching module
+which will allow Rails to load them:

 ```ruby
 # in app/core/billing/send_invoice.rb